jf2978/crypto-eng-assignment/README.md

 3. `func transactions(addr string) []*Transaction`: transactions gets the current transactions associated with the provided BTC address
 4. `func sync(addr string)`: sync fetches the latest address data from the BTC blockchain and synchronizes the relevant tables accordingly
 5. `func detectTransfers`: **TBD**

+## Questions

+- What challenges do you anticipate building and running this system?

+This system in particular requires a nuanced understanding of the API and structure of the blockchain data being fetched.
+Blockchain data is constantly updated globally, so the likelihood of stale data is high (requiring continous syncing of some sort in the real world) and a tradeoff is when shaping that blockchain data into database schemas (pros: transactionalized reads/writes, possible to leverage relationships between tables; cons: using rigid schemas require maintenance and/or migrations if doing anything beyond adding a new column, syncing can take a long time and the API used a bottleneck, very intentional thinking around the UX is probably necessary in order to know how these tradeoffs should land).

+Ideally (or at least in a less time-boxed cirumstances), we would be optimize sync to be parallelizable (using goroutines, some sort of job infrastructure or leveraging a message broker like Pub/Sub)

+- How will you test your system?

+1. Unit tests for isolated, one-off functions like helpers, batching logic, etc.
+2. Integration tests particularly between our database (Spanner in this case) and our blockchain data API

+- How will you monitor system health in production?

+First, I'd need to update the logs to be more informative (include context, expected data, the request itself, etc.) to establish some baseline visibility.
+If a stack similar to the one used here, we could use/export logs in GCP including request traces and database query speeds.

+From there, we could build log-based alerts per API endpoint that'd trigger on expected errors as well as a general health-check ping that could regularly check that the service is returning OK responses where we expect it to.

+Lots of how these would be communicated are then team dependent -- maybe these alerts hook into particular slack channels for the team to respond to, or generate a ticket